antenehd/S6a/README.md

        Since this library totally relies on freediameter libraries, freediameter software must be installed.
-	   To install freediameter follow the install instruction stated in the files found in the directory 'freeDiameter'. **The freediameter software in this directory should be used since it contains some modified codes**.
+	   To install freediameter follow the install instruction stated in the files found in the directory 'freeDiameter'. **The freediameter software in this repository should be used since it contains some modified codes**.

 	2.2.
 BUILD THE S6a INTERFACE IMPLEMENTATION LIBRARY

 	   Assuming it has been downloaded to you PC already.
 To build the S6a library, on your terminal goto the directory where this implementation is downloaded to, and excute the 'Makefile', run the following on
        terminal:

 		 # make

        This will create two new directories 'OBJECTS' and 'bin'.
 And the library is placed in the new directory 'bin' under the name 'libssixa.so'.
 Use 'make debug' to build a library  which gives some information where the error occurs.

  3. USING THIS LIBRARY APIs